-Hiking - Falls to Hotham Crossing.
-The finalisation of the Master Plan will see the enhancement of this offering from a facility and branding perspective.
-With the trail head proposed at Rocky Valley Lake, new activation opportunities will become available.
-FCARMB has also been able to leverage off the Walk High Country regional campaign.
+Hiking - Central to the Bogong High Plains and the trailhead for the Falls to Hotham Alpine Crossing, Falls Creek is central to hiking in the High Plains.
+The finalisation of the Master Plan will see the enhancement of the Falls to Hotham trail offering from a facility and branding perspective.
+With the trail head to be developed at Rocky Valley Lake, new activation opportunities will become available at the proposed lakeside development.
+The Board has also been able to leverage off the Walk High Country regional campaign.